hapax/hapax.github.io/assets/boring.md

 Then a finite description in sunicode is just a finite sequence of natural numbers.
 So we have to count these!
+There is a nice scheme for showing that these are in one-to-one correspondence with the natural numbers themselves, and hence *countably infinite*.
+We take a sequence, say

+$$
+(6, 2, 0, 5)
+$$

+and convert the first bracket and commas into $1$s, and each number into the corresponding number of $0$s:

+$$
+10000001001100000.
+$$

+Clearly, any binary number can be converted into a string as well, e.g.

+$$
+110110011010101100000100
+$$

+corresponds to $(0,1,0,2,0,1,1,1,0,5,2)$.
+So